river-create/writer-create/README.md

 # writer
 writer is an extremely simple and easy to use online writing tool, and I am DONE with adding file saving!!
-You can now download your written work as an HTML file which opens in all browsers.
+You can now download your written work as an HTML file(which opens in all browsers).
 I will try adding more filetypes, but till then...enjoy!
 <br>
 <br>
 Here is a screenshot of the editor: